 Getting a divorce is a huge life change.
 Following that wondering how to prepare for divorce is even more daunting.

 Preparing for divorce, or starting afresh for women after divorce can create a lot of turmoil in life.
-Divorce support for women is essential to help them deal with difficulties after divorce.
+Divorce support for women is essential to helping them deal with difficulties after divorce.

 Joining a support group will give you a chance to talk it out in a safe place with others who are going through something similar.